Sondre071/PowerShell-Utility-Modules/README.md

 ### OR

-- An OpenRouter-compatible client to initiate sessions with a model-id of your choosing.
+- An OpenRouter-compatible client to run chat sessions.
-- Requires apikey and a current model to run.

 ### Edit